Skip to content

 Notes

-• HRV uses Luna's internal ECG R-peak detector before deriving RR intervals.
+• HRV uses Luna's internal ECG R-peak detector over the full retained trace before deriving RR intervals.
+Peak detection is not repeated per epoch.

-• RR intervals outside the accepted range are excluded when estimating the mean valid RR, then mean-imputed before interpolation and spectral estimation.
+• RR intervals outside [lwr, upr] are excluded when computing the mean valid RR, then replaced with that mean before spectral interpolation.
+The IMPUTED variable reports the proportion of such intervals.

-• Frequency-domain HRV is based on cubic-spline interpolation of RR intervals to a uniform 4 Hz grid followed by Welch estimation.
+• Frequency-domain HRV is based on cubic-spline interpolation of the full (including imputed) RR series to a uniform 4 Hz grid, followed by Welch spectral estimation.

 Example